brkas96/MicrosoftRewardsAuto/README.md

 - Rename the file "pass_exemple.json" to just "pass.json".
 - Add your Microsoft account credentials to it (your email and password).
-- The "audios" folder and pass.json must be in the same directory as the program's executable.
+- The pass.json must be in the same directory as the program's executable.
 - Open the Windows Task Scheduler and configure the program to start according to your preferences.
 - Arguments in Windows Task Scheduler (Exemple):
     - Program/Script: `"C:\Users\USERNAME\OneDrive\Documents\Compiled Python Programs\Microsoft Rewards Auto\Microsoft Rewards Auto.exe"`